Ntesa Dalienst: 1976–1993: TPOK Jazz and Afri-Jazz

 Dalienst settled permanently in Brussels in 1985 and collaborated that year with Josky and Serge Kiambukuta on a joint album.
-The following year, he provided the lead vocals for the celebrated hit "Bourreau de cœurs", also widely known as "Namiswi Misapi", composed by Bonyeme Dennis.
+The following year, he provided the lead vocals for the hit "Bourreau de cœurs", also widely known as "Namiswi Misapi", composed by Bonyeme Dennis.
 In 1987, Dalienst rejoined TPOK Jazz and released his debut solo studio album Mamie Zou, produced by Franco and performed with members of TPOK Jazz.
-The album comprised four songs such as "Mamie Zou", "Dodo", "Nalobi na ngai rien", and "Batindeli ngai mitambo", and was noted for its tender melodies and themes of love.
-In "Mamie Zou", a woman expresses gratitude to her husband for two decades of marital happiness, while in "Dodo", a husband longs for fifty years of marriage like their parents before them, pondering whether future generations will share such lasting love.
+The album contained four songs "Mamie Zou", "Dodo", "Nalobi na ngai rien", and "Batindeli ngai mitambo", and was noted for its melodies and themes of love.
+In "Mamie Zou", a woman expresses gratitude to her husband for two decades of marital happiness, while in "Dodo", a husband longs for fifty years of marriage like their parents before them and ponders whether future generations will share such lasting love.

 In 1988, at the age of 41, Dalienst endeavored to revive Les Grands Maquisards, forming a new version of the orchestra brought together Belgian and Congolese musicians, among them saxophonist Didan.
 The band mainly performed in Brussels.
 Following Franco's death in 1989, Dalienst temporarily joined Champions du Zaïre, a band composed chiefly of TPOK Jazz's Brussels-based members.
 In 1990, he and Les Grands Maquisards released his last studio album Belalo, featuring Dizzy Mandjeku and Dieudos Makuanzi on guitar and Carlyto Lassa as vocalist.

 In 1994, Dalienst co-founded the orchestra Afri-Jazz, bringing together veteran musicians from Orchestre Afrisa International and TPOK Jazz alongside younger performers.
 The band's lineup included Wuta Mayi, Michelino Mavatiku Visi, Papa Noël Nedule, Shaba Kahamba, Youlou Mabiala, Bopol Mansiamina, Pompon Kuleta, Diasi, Ada Muangisa, Serge Kiambukuta, Michel Sax, Monglisha, Caien Madoka, Egide, Djudju, Salo, Armando, and Niau.
 Their only release, Frappe chirurgicale aérienne ("Aerial Surgical Strike"), came out in 1995 and featured eight songs.